ProgressNS/sidekick-docs/user-guide/enterprise-auth/intro.md

 ## What else can I do with my Kinvey account?

-Your Kinvey account also gives you access to a ton of additonal features beyond just Mobile Identity Connect.
+Your Kinvey account also gives you access to a ton of additional features beyond just Mobile Identity Connect.
 Some of them include:

 * [NoSQL data stores](https://devcenter.kinvey.com/nativescript/guides/datastore) and [file stores](https://devcenter.kinvey.com/nativescript/guides/files) that can serve as a back end to your app.
 * [Push notification](https://devcenter.kinvey.com/nativescript/guides/push) support for your NativeScript app.